Policies for rockandwater.net mailing lists

 Here's a quick summary of those:

 ASCII TEXT: Send your messages in ASCII text only.
-Do NOT send them in HTML; do not send them in ASCII and HTML.
-Hopefully, you mail client is already configured to do this, but if not, please take care of it before sending anything.
+Don't send them in HTML; don't send them in ASCII and HTML.
+Hopefully, your mail client is already configured to do this, but if not, please take care of it before sending anything.
 Please also turn off the automatic inclusion of any attachments (e.g. "vcard", WINMAIL.DAT, and so on).
+See a note about HTML below for more details.

 LINE WRAP: Turn on line wrap in whatever-it-is that you use to compose messages.
 Messages with lines that are hundreds of characters long are hard to read and even more difficult to edit in a response.